 Card Issuer Chargeback Fees

-If you set up a payment gateway with eBay, you can accept credit cards directly rather than requiring customers to go through PayPal.
+If you set up an internet merchant account and a payment gateway account, you can accept credit cards directly rather than requiring customers to go through PayPal.
 This means you won’t have the benefit of PayPal Seller Protection.
 Unless you go through another service that offers similar protection, you’ll need to deal directly with the card issuers and their fees.

 These fees depend on the issuer.
 Some may charge as “little” as $30, while others may charge as much as $100.
 A PayPal chargeback fee will almost always amount to less.

 Who Decides Whether I Have to Pay a Chargeback?

 Buyers can only use one type of purchase protection at a time.
 If they try to use more than one, the more powerful system wins.
 From most powerful to least powerful, these are:

 So, if a buyer opens an eBay Money Back Guarantee claim and a PayPal Purchase Protection claim at the same time, eBay will close the claim on their end and only the PayPal claim will continue.
 If the buyer opens claims with all three, then both PayPal and eBay will close their claims and only the card issuer’s chargeback will proceed.

 Likewise, if a chargeback is filed through the card issuer, they are the ones who will decide whether you must pay a chargeback—not PayPal or eBay.